 Dr. Richard A Carter is an academic and digital artist based in the United Kingdom.
-He is a newly appointed Lecturer in Digital Media at the University of Roehampton.
-His subject interests encompass Digital Culture and Aesthetics (interactive and transmedia storytelling; electronic literature; digital art, gaming, and simulation), Critical Theory (science and technology studies; software studies; media archaeology), Creative Coding and Digital Design (graphic design; website design and formatting; Processing and openFrameworks).
+He is a recently appointed Lecturer in Digital Media at the University of Roehampton.
+His subject interests encompass Digital Culture and Aesthetics (electronic literature; interactive and transmedia storytelling; digital art, gaming, and simulation), Critical Theory (science and technology studies; software studies; media archaeology), Creative Coding and Digital Design (graphic design; digital imaging; Processing).

 As an undergraduate, Richard studied BA English with Media at University College Falmouth, graduating in 2010 with First Class honours.
 He pursued subsequently a Master’s in English at the University of Exeter, specialising in Criticism and Theory, and graduated from this with Distinction in 2011.

 It was during his Master’s that Richard began exploring the varying relations between computing technology, creative expression, and nonhuman agency as these manifest within the context of ‘digital’ or ‘electronic’ works of literature – making this the subject of his final dissertation.
 In 2012 Richard was awarded an AHRC doctoral studentship in Science, Technology, and Culture to develop his research on this topic for his PhD thesis, “Textual Entanglements: A Performative Approach towards Digital Literature”, supervised by Prof. Regenia Gagnier (Exeter), Prof. Laura Salisbury (Exeter), and Dr. Matt Hayler (Birmingham).
 In April 2016 Richard passed his viva voce, examined by Prof. N. Katherine Hayles (Duke) and Prof. Gabriella Giannachi (Exeter).